Conor Hourihane: Derby County

-On 6 July 2022, Hourihane joined recently relegated League One club Derby County on a two-year deal.
+On 6 July 2022, Hourihane joined recently relegated League One club Derby County on a two-year deal as a free agent.
 Hourihane, made 51 appearances for the club during the 2022–23 season and with 7 goals and 10 assists in the league he was Derby's only representative in the League One team of the season.

 Ahead of the 2023–24 season, Hourihane was named the captain of Derby County on 3 August 2023, after winning the vote from the first-team squad.
 There were mixed fortunes for Hourihane at the start of his first season as captain with a low-light being Derby's 1–0 loss at Shrewsbury Town on 21 October 2023, where he scored the decisive own goal from defending a cross.
 At the end of the match, Houirhane went over to the angry visiting fans saying he was "trying his best", he also stated frustration in the dressing room over poor performances.

 This game though would be prove to be a turning point Derby's season, as form started to improve and Derby started to climb up the table, with Hourihane scoring winning goals in two matches, 3–2 against Burton Albion on 15 January 2024 and 2–1 to Reading on 12 March 2024. as Derby moved to second in the league table, Hourihane stated that getting promotion for Derby would be the "fairytale story".

 For the final six games of the season, Hourihane lost his place in the starting 11 as Nathaniel Mendez-Laing became on the pitch captain for the team during the promotion run-in.
 On 27 April 2024, Derby secured automatic promotion to the Championship as runners-up of League One and Hourihane lifted the promotion trophy, he made 47 appearances for Derby during the season, with six goals.
 In the league he made 41 appearances and scored five times.

 On 18 May 2024, it was announced that Hourihane would leave Derby at the end of his contract on 30 June 2024, after 98 appearances and 13 goals over two seasons.